 6. Tetradic Color Palette

-As stated on numerous occasions above, the most favorable method of pairing these colors in attire, is to intermingle patterns of these colors.
+As stated on numerous occasions above, the most favorable method of pairing these colors in attire is to intermingle patterns of these colors.

-Redefine Your Wardrobe With C Color
+Redefine Your Wardrobe With C Color®

-The six color principles may aid you in enhancing your wardrobe, nevertheless, the principles do not pertain to all individuals and do not take into account the inherent color inclinations of individuals.
+The six color principles may aid you in enhancing your wardrobe; nevertheless, the principles do not pertain to all individuals and do not take into account the inherent color inclinations of individuals.

 The majority of the colors on the color wheels are comprised of the colors in the C Color Spectrum 3 category.
 A couple of the colors are within the C Color Spectrum 2 category.

-Due to the fact, that the color wheels primarily consist of colors that are Warm Yellow Based and that only a couple are Cool Blue Based, the individuals that belong to C Color Spectrum 1; Cool Blue Ash Based, C Color Spectrum 2; Cool Blue Based and C Color Spectrum 4; Warm Red Earth Based are either not well represented or not represented at all.
+Due to the fact that the color wheels primarily consist of colors that are Warm Yellow Based, and that only a couple are Cool Blue Based, the individuals that belong to C Color Spectrum 1: Cool Blue Ash Based, C Color Spectrum 2: Cool Blue Based, and C Color Spectrum 4: Warm Red Earth Based are either not well represented or not represented at all.

 C COLOR COORDINATES

-C Color Spectrum 3
+Prerequisite: C Color Quiz

 To begin the process, take the 5-minute C Color Quiz.
 The objective of the C Color Quiz is to select the color quadrant that immediately catches your eye.
 In doing so, you are following your intrinsic color proclivities.
 Thinking about your color selections will skew your results, as the accurate results emanate from intuitive choices, not thought choices.